Monday, 22 March 2021

 I happened to be watching an easy-going movie called Wish I Was Here.
 At some point, the lead character who’s also the director, Zach Braff, mentioned the Hebrew or “Judaic” word: Tzedakah.
 The word instantly rang a bell and sounded highly familiar.
 Like the Arabic or “Muslim” word ‘Sadakah’ (صدقة), meaning righteousness as well as charity and benevolence; from the three-letter root ‘Sedk’ ( صدق ), honesty.
 The same root gives us ‘sadeek’ ( صديق ), friend.

-Before going further, the context began making even more sense.
+Before going further into the comparative languages and linguistics as well as comparative religion aspect, the context began making even more sense.
 So in the movie, the struggling actor’s father gets ill and cannot pay for his grandchildren’s school as he had been doing, so his son begins to wonder if he could convince the Rabbi to keep his kids in school as an act of Tzedakah.
 Aha.
 It began to seem that they are almost the same word, even concept, in both Hebrew and Arabic as in Judaism and Islam.

 Tzedakah (n.) [/tsɛˈdɒka/] on one hand means charitable giving among Jewish people, typically seen as a moral obligation.
 One common form of tzedakah was to allocate a portion of the harvest for the poor.